-The devastating effects of this planetary curse – Covid-19 – is yet to be fully accounted for and one should never underestimate the devastation and sadness that this epidemiological problem has caused, on most nations of the world.
+The devastating effects of this planetary curse – Covid-19 – are yet to be fully accounted for.
+One should never underestimate the devastation and sadness that this epidemiological problem has caused, in most nations of the world.

-It is, therefore, understandable that the government wants the ‘shutdown’ of movement between citizens, so as to lessen the surge on the finite NHS resources, which at present are creaking under the strain.
+Therefore it is understandable that the government wants the ‘shutdown’ of movement between citizens, to lessen the surge on the finite NHS resources, which at present are creaking under strain.

 When so many family lives are being disrupted, it seems churlish and inappropriate to even consider the Residential Property Market; however, on the other hand, the sun will shine again and after all, ‘an Englishman’s home is his castle’.